codeneo/prism/README.md

 # PRISM
-**A collection of practice problems, their solution, and techniques used.**
+**A collection of practice problems, their solution, and methodologies used.**